 Respondent is a tool that allows you to conduct interviews.
 It’s used by companies like Airbnb and Lyft, as well as large enterprises and startups alike.

-Respondent provides a platform for conducting interviews with your users in an easy-to-use, intuitive way.
-The tool gives you the ability to ask questions about their experience using your product, identify pain points and ROI opportunities.
-Gain insights into how they think about the product or service at hand (or any other topic), and learn more about what makes them tick if applicable (eccentricity?), etcetera!
+Respondent provides an easy-to-use, intuitive platform for conducting interviews with your users.
+The tool allows you to ask questions about your users’ experience using your product, identify pain points, and identify ROI opportunities.
+You can also gain insights into how they think about the product or service at hand (or any other topic) and learn more about what makes them tick, if applicable (eccentricity?), etcetera!

 Dscout

-This is a UX research platform that allows you to create, manage and run your UX studies.
-Dscout has a free plan, but you will need to pay for more features.
+Dscout is a UX research platform that allows you to create, manage, and run your UX studies.
+Its free plan has limited features, and you must pay to access more features.
 Dscout integrates with Google Analytics, SurveyMonkey, and other tools.

 Ethnio